Planning - Frequently asked questions

 When using our planning applications web site, if you know the reference number, you will just need to input it and press the search button.
 (You can also search using a keyword, postcode, or single line of address, then select the planning application required from those shown in the search results).

 Select the 'related documents' tab, and the select 'view associated documents' - this will bring up the list of documents and to view each document select the application number link in the left hand column.
+Note: the list of documents will appear in alphabetical order but to put them in descending date order please click above the date column.

 Internal and external consultees: